 4. Be polite.
 Politeness goes a long way.
 Not that you won’t be helped if you are not polite, but it can make a difference in how hard the server negotiates on your behalf with the chef.
 In the heat of a service, a server may know that she only has three serious favors a shift to ask of the kitchen.
 She’s not going to go toe to toe with the sous-chef for a guest that was rude; she’ll take his initial ‘no’ and be happy for it.

 It seems that with every passing day the protocol for tipping changes.
 Service charges are springing up on checks while the tradition of automatic gratuity for large parties is going the way of the dodo.
 What is restaurant customer to do?

 I’ll be honest with you, it is currently a frustrating situation that varies from restaurant to restaurant, city to city, and state to state due to a patchwork of wage and gratuity laws.

 2 When splitting payment between cash and credit card, do not give the cash tip along with the cash to go toward the check.
-Leave the cash tip separately on the table.
+This is a recipe for confusion, as most all servers will apply the total cash you hand them to the balance of the bill and authorize the credit card for the remaining balance.
+If you want to ensure that the staff is tipped, it is best to leave the cash tip separately on the table.

 3 When dining in large groups, double check if gratuity has or has not been applied to the check.
 There is no need to double tip, certainly, but one should not assume that gratuity has been included (as a change to tax law in 2014 altered the way restaurants may apply these charges).